Young Scholars’ Institute

 Mrs. Morrison has received numerous awards for service to the community including the New Jersey Governor’s Teacher Recognition Award, the Teacher of the Year Award at Trenton Central High School, the YWCA Woman of Achievement Award, the National Conference for Community Justice Award, the Trenton Branch of the NAACP Trailblazers’ Award and the Metropolitan Trenton African American Chamber of Commerce Award.

-Mrs. Morrison is a proud member of Delta Sigma Theta Sorority, Inc. She serves as President of the Deaconesses Board at St. John’s Baptist Church in Ewing, N.J.
+Mrs. Morrison is a proud member of Delta Sigma Theta Sorority, Inc., Trenton Alumnae Chapter.
+She serves as President of the Deaconesses Board at St. John’s Baptist Church in Ewing, N.J.
 She is also a member of the Urban League Guild of Union County, Trenton Chapter.
 Mrs. Morrison is married to Trenton Central High School guidance counselor, Randy Morrison.
 They have three sons.

 Danea Dutton is the interim director of development.
 She graduated from Trenton Central High School and received her Bachelor of Arts degree from Boston College where she majored in Mass Communications.
 She has traveled extensively, briefly lived overseas and has interacted with a wide variety of people from various cultural and socio-economic backgrounds.
 Her experiences around the world confirm her belief that education is crucial.
 Her long-standing community activism is as diverse as her travels.
 She has a long professional history in project administration.
 Formally a mayoral aide, she has wide-ranging experience in project management and community development.

-Janice Rashford is a lifelong educator who uses various strategies to motivate, impart knowledge and facilitate learning.
+Janice Rashford is the Director of Young Scholars’ Institute’s Preschool.
+She is a lifelong educator who uses various strategies to motivate, impart knowledge and facilitate learning.
 She earned a Teacher of Students with Disability certification from Kean University and a Preschool through Third Grade Certification from Monmouth University.
 She completed her Master of Arts in Special Education for Emotionally Disturbed students at Kean University.
-She possess eight years of experience as an early childhood educator in an Abbott setting as well as several years in leadership as a supervisor in a number of different organizations.
+She possesses eight years of experience as an early childhood educator in an Abbott setting as well as several years in leadership as a supervisor in a number of different organizations.

 Young Scholars’ Institute Board of Trustees